-Early release of Super funds – Can I use my Super for my plastic surgery?
+Early release of your Super Funds – Can I use my Super for my plastic surgery?

 Many patients ask us about applying for an early release of super funds to pay for their plastic surgery.
 It is not an uncommon question, especially for patients seeking procedures such as skin reduction after extreme weight loss or bariatric surgery, breast reduction surgery, corrective rhinoplasty or eyelid surgery.

-Many patients have been able to access their accumulated Superannuation Funds to pay for their own life-changing surgery.
+As a result, many patients have been able to access their accumulated Funds to pay for their own life-changing surgery.
 However, keep in mind that there is a special government process to follow and special forms to fill out, and it is not always possible.
-If you are considering applying for an early withdrawal of your super to help fund your plastic surgery – here are some important things you need to know.
+But, if you are considering applying for an early withdrawal of your super to help fund your plastic surgery – here are some important things you need to know.

 How do I Apply for Early Release of My Superannuation?

 Applications for early release of super for surgery are made through the ATO via your ‘MyGov’ account.